-Did you know hernia repair is one of the most common types of surgeries done in babies?
-This can be backed by the fact that almost 1-5% of full-term infants suffer from inguinal hernias while 9-11% of premature infants suffer from the same.Umbilical hernias are common amongst infants who are six months or younger.
-Let’s have a closer look at how hernias occur in babies and how to treat them the right way.
+Did you know hernia repair is one of the most common types of surgeries performed in babies?
+This can be backed by the fact that almost 1-5% of full-term infants suffer from inguinal hernias while 9-11% of premature infants suffer from the same.Umbilical hernias are more common in infants who are six months or younger.
+Let’s have a closer look at how hernias develop in babies and how to treat them the right way.

-Why hernias occur in babies?
+Why do hernias occur in babies?

 New parents tend to get anxious when they see their infants crying or see a bulge in any part of the body.
 The herniated tissues may protrude only during moments of pressure or strain.
 Don’t be scared if you see a bulge when the infant is crying, coughing, or straining.
-These tend to retract on its own and go away at other times.
-A doctor usually frees the trapped tissues by gently squeezing the lump and forcing it back into the opening.
-Doctors recommend surgery within a few days to prevent the occurrence of another hernia.
+These tend to retract on their own and cure over a period of time.

 - Undescended testes in males